Everything You Need to Know About Hurricane Damage Insurance Claims

 Some homeowners in hurricane-prone areas think they’re clever when they wait to buy hurricane insurance until a hurricane is in the forecast.

 Similar rules exist for flood insurance.
-Typically, there’s a 30 day waiting period before coverage takes effect.
+Typically, there’s a 30-day waiting period before coverage takes effect.

 Additionally, most insurance companies temporarily stop selling all hurricane-related damage insurance before a hurricane watch.
-Laws vary between insurance companies and states.
+Laws and policies vary between insurance companies and states.
 Generally, however, you will not be able to purchase any hurricane-related insurance policies within 48 hours of the start of a hurricane watch.
 Even if you are able to purchase a policy, the policy may not be active until after the hurricane has passed.

 Hurricane Insurance Claim Tips

 2. Hold Hurricane Insurance Year-Round to Avoid Exclusions: Insurance companies stop selling flood insurance and windstorm insurance in the days before a hurricane watch begins.
 Additionally, flood insurance and windstorm insurance may take 15 to 30 days to be activated.
-Because of these restrictions, you cannot buy ‘hurricane insurance’ in the days leading up to a disaster.
+Because of these restrictions, you cannot buy “hurricane insurance” in the days leading up to a disaster.
 Hold it year-round to make sure your property is protected.

 3. Keep Track of Meal and Accommodation Expenses After a Hurricane: Home insurance covers more than just the cost of repairing your home to pre-loss condition.
 Home insurance also covers your living expenses – say, if your home is uninhabitable after a disaster.
 Keep track of additional living expenses such as lodging and meal expenses in the days and weeks following a hurricane if your home is unsafe or uninhabitable.